drduh/macOS-Security-and-Privacy-Guide/README.md

 **Restore** the image to the new volume

     sudo asr restore \
-      --source yosemite.dmg \
+      --source elcap.dmg \
       --target /Volumes/OSX \
       --erase --noverify \
       --buffersize 4m

-Alternatively, open the **Disk Utility** application, erase the connected Mac's disk, then drag `yosemite.dmg` in to restore it to the new partition.
+Alternatively, open the **Disk Utility** application, erase the connected Mac's disk, then drag `elcap.dmg` in to restore it to the new partition.

-If you've followed these steps correctly, the target Mac should now have a fresh install of OS X Yosemite.
+If you've followed these steps correctly, the target Mac should now have a new install of OS X.

-If you want to transfer any files, copy them to a folder like `/Users/Shared` on the mounted disk image, e.g. `cp xcode_6.1.1.dmg /Volumes/OS\ X/Users/Shared`
+If you want to transfer any files, copy them to a folder like `/Users/Shared` on the mounted disk image, e.g. `cp Xcode_6.1.1.dmg /Volumes/OS\ X/Users/Shared`

 #### Recovery partition

 We're not done yet!
-Unless you have built the image with [AutoDMG](https://github.com/MagerValp/AutoDMG), you will need to create a recovery partition in order to use Filevault full disk encryption.
-You can do so using [MagerValp/Create-Recovery-Partition-Installer](https://github.com/MagerValp/Create-Recovery-Partition-Installer) or with the following manual steps.
+Unless you have built the image with [AutoDMG](https://github.com/MagerValp/AutoDMG), or installed OS X to a second partition on your Mac, you will need to create a recovery partition in order to use Filevault full disk encryption.
+You can do so using [MagerValp/Create-Recovery-Partition-Installer](https://github.com/MagerValp/Create-Recovery-Partition-Installer) or by following these steps.

 Download [RecoveryHDUpdate.dmg](https://support.apple.com/downloads/DL1464/en_US/RecoveryHDUpdate.dmg)